aleph-zero-foundation/AlephBFT/docs/src/what_is_aleph.md

-## 2 How Rush Does it?
+## 2 How AlephBFT Does it?
 What is Aleph?

-Rush implements  [Aleph Consensus Protocol](https://arxiv.org/abs/1908.05156) -- we highly encourage you to read the original paper, as it offers the best explanation of the ideas and does not require much background to understand.
+AlephBFT implements [Aleph Consensus Protocol](https://arxiv.org/abs/1908.05156) -- we highly encourage you to read the original paper, as it offers the best explanation of the ideas and does not require much background to understand.
 In this documentation we try to offer a self-contained sketch of the protocol, although, because of its compactness it might be harder to understand.
 For those who have read the paper we would like to note that there are certain minor differences between the paper and the actual implementation that we highlight in a [dedicated section](differences.md).
 However, these do not affect any of the fundamental ideas behind Aleph or its security guarantees and are mostly tricks and implementation details.

 **Note:** for clarity, given `N` we define `f` to be the maximum number of malicious nodes allowed in Aleph: `f=floor(N-1)/3`.
 For instance, for `N`'s equal to `(1, 2, 3, 4, 5, 6, 7, 8, 9, 10)` the corresponding `f`s are `(0,0,0,1,1,1,2,2,2,3)`.
 Then the number of honest nodes is guaranteed to be at least `N-f = floor(2*N/3)+1` which is strictly more than `2*f`.

 ### 2.1 Dag -- the main idea of Aleph.

 Recall that in the model we are interested in, the nodes keep receiving new data items from their input streams `in_i` and would like to produce a single output stream `out` (i.e., the unique stream consistent with their local output streams `out_i`).
 The main idea of Aleph is for the nodes to produce a **DAG** (Directed Acyclic Graph) of vertices that we call **Units** where each such unit is created by one of the nodes `i` and carries one piece of data from the input stream `in_i`.
 Whenever a unit is created by a node `i` it is then dispersed among all other nodes with the intention that each node at any given time has a sufficiently up-to-date version of the Dag.
 Aleph then specifies a combinatorial algorithm that given a Dag `D` allows to compute (statically, without any need for communication) a certain prefix of the output stream `out`, with the property that as the Dag `D` is updated with new vertices to form `D'` then the new prefix computed out of `D'` is either the same or **extends** the one obtained from `D`.
 In other words, by growing the Dag, we cannot "roll back" the output sequence.

 ### 2.2 Constructing the Dag -- Units.

 #### 2.2.1 Unit Structure.

-The structure of the Dag in the Rush implementation of Aleph is especially simple (some simplification here w.r.t. to the [Aleph Paper](https://arxiv.org/abs/1908.05156)).
+The structure of the Dag in the AlephBFT implementation of Aleph is especially simple (some simplification here w.r.t. to the [Aleph Paper](https://arxiv.org/abs/1908.05156)).
 Each unit `U` (vertex in the Dag) holds the following fields:

 1. The `creator` of `U` is simply a node index in `[0, N-1]` specifying who created this unit.
 2. The `data` in `U` is an element of some `Data` type -- this is supposed to be the most recent data item `U.creator` received from its input stream prior to creation of `U`.
 3. The `round` of `U` is a non-negative integer specifying the sequential number of the unit among the ones created by `U.creator`.
 It is convenient to think that `round` can be arbitrarily large, but for technical reasons it is bounded by a fixed constant `MAX_ROUND`.
-3. The `parent_map` of `U` is simply a bitarray of length `N` that specifies some subset of nodes `{1, 2, ..., N}`.
+4. The `parent_map` of `U` is simply a bitarray of length `N` that specifies some subset of nodes `{1, 2, ..., N}`.
 The meaning of this set is that if `i` belongs to `parent_map` then `U` has an edge to a unit `V` created by `i` in round `U.round - 1`.
-4. The `control_hash` of `U` or rather of parents of `U` is a fingerprint of the list of actual units being parents of `U`.
+5. The `control_hash` of `U` or rather of parents of `U` is a fingerprint of the list of actual units being parents of `U`.
 While Aleph protocol instructs honest nodes to create exactly one unit per each round, this behavior cannot be enforced among malicious nodes.
 This is the reason why the `parent_map` array by itself does not necessarily uniquely specify the parents of `U` and we thus attach a `control_hash = Hash(U_1, U_2, ..., U_k)` where `U_1, ..., U_k` are the parents of `U`.
-5. The `signature` is a signature under the unit (as a collection of all the above fields) generated by `U.creator`.
+6. The `signature` is a signature under the unit (as a collection of all the above fields) generated by `U.creator`.
 The signature is a proof that a given node indeed created such a unit, all units must be sent along with signatures.

 By `parents(U)` we denote the set of all units that `U` has edges to (these are always units of round one less than `U`'s round).
 By `Hash(U)` we mean the hash of a serialization of the fields of `U` not including the `signature`.
 Since `Hash(U)` is smaller than `U` and still uniquely specifies `U` we sometimes use hashes in the protocol instead of units.

 #### 2.2.2 Unit Creation Rules.

 Below we provide a pseudocode for creating units that the honest nodes are expected to follow.
 In what follows `D` is the local copy of the Dag, i.e., the set of units that a particular node holds.
 We assume that a node can add a unit to `D` only if `parents(U)` are all in `D` (this requirement of course creates some challenges in the implementation, but we disregard them here).

 ```
 /* Written from the perspective of node k.
 D is a global variable denoting the set of units held by k. */
 def can_create(r):